Music 51: Introduction to Electronic Music Syllabus

-The use of audio, video, photographic or other recording devices is not allowed in the classroom.
-The only exception is in cases where the student discusses his/her individual special need for recording in advance and the instructor gives him/her permission to do so.
+The use of audio, video, photographic or other recording devices is not allowed in the classroom except in cases where the student discusses his/her individual special need for recording in advance and the instructor gives him/her permission to do so.

-Students may photograph or otherwise copy projected lecture notes following the conclusion of the class session.
+Students may ask to photograph or otherwise copy projected lecture notes following the conclusion of the class session.

 Visiting your instructor during an office hour can help you succeed.
-It is much better to come in and discuss problems and questions than it is to leave your issues unresolved.
-A visit also helps your teacher get to know you as a person.
+It is much better to come in and discuss problems and questions than to leave your issues unresolved.
+A visit also helps your teacher get to know you.
 Many of us have hundreds of new students each term!
-When you take the time to make a personal contact it helps us make the connection between you and the name on the roll sheet.
+When you take the time to make a personal contact it helps us make a connection between you and the name on the roll sheet.
 An office hour visit is a great opportunity to discuss concerns or challenges that could affect your performance in the course and to discuss possible accommodations that may help you achieve success.

-Please visit me during my office hours, call 408-864-8511, or send email to email@example.com any time you have a question or problem relating to the course.
-You do not need an appointment to see me during an office hour, but you can make one if you prefer.
-My office is in room A15 in the A1 building located in the Arts Quad.
+Please visit me during my office hours or send email to email@example.com any time you have a question or problem relating to the course.
+My office hours will generally take place in the classroom before/after class.

 - First Class Meeting: Assign Labs and Tutoring Sessions

 - Join the web site before second class meeting.